What are the most important things to know about abacavir?

 - If you are pregnant or plan to become pregnant.
 Talk to your health care provider about the risks and benefits of taking abacavir during pregnancy.
 For more information on the use of abacavir during pregnancy, please refer to the Recommendations for the Use of Antiretroviral Drugs During Pregnancy and Interventions to Reduce Perinatal HIV Transmission in the United States.

-If you are breastfeeding or plan to breastfeed.
-For women with HIV in the United States, the Guideline does not recommend breastfeeding.
-Before your baby is born, or if you are already breastfeeding, talk to your health care provider to discuss alternative options for feeding your baby.
+If you are breast/chestfeeding or plan to breast/chestfeed.
+For people with HIV in the United States, the Guideline recommends speaking with your health care provider to discuss options for feeding your baby.
+People with suppressed viral load have a less than 1% chance of transmitting HIV to their baby via their own milk.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Abacavir may affect the way other medicines or products work, and other medicines or products may affect how abacavir works.
 Taking abacavir together with certain medicines or products may cause serious side effects.